Doctoral Colloquium

 Plenary: "Lions and Mice: Finding your academic voice".

-This session will help students identify ways to engage in academia and share their academic knowledge.
+In this session, our presenter will advise students on identifying ways to engage in academia and share their academic knowledge.

 Colloquium Dinner for all DC students and discussants